-The Company is a subsidiary of Bonham Strand Investments Ltd. (BSIL) with an ownership of 69.68% and 69.67% as of December 31, 2022 and 2021, respectively.
+The Company is a subsidiary of Bonham Strand Investments Ltd. (BSIL) with an ownership of 69.68% as of December 31, 2023 and 2022.
 BSIL is an entity engaged in investment holding and registered in British Virgin Islands.

 The registered office address of the Company, which is also its principal place of business, is located at 31st Floor, Rufino Pacific Tower, 6784 Ayala Avenue, Makati City.
 The registered office address of BSIL, which is also its principal place of business, is located at Akara Building, 24 De Castro Street, Wickhams Cay I, Road Town, Tortola, British Virgin Islands.